aujxn/set_game_simulator/README.md

 pip install -r requirements.txt
 ```

-The python script must be run from the root of the project to find the data file.
+The python script must alse be run from the project root to find the data file.
 Navigate to localhost:8050 in your browser to see the plots.
 ```bash
 python3 ./python/graph.py
 ```

 ## Results

-Here are the graphs from the 1_000_000_000 game run.
+Here are the graphs from a 1_000_000_000 game run.
 The x-axis is how many times new cards have been added to the hand from the deck.
+This means the further right on the graph is further along in the game.
 The y-axis is the probability of a hand having no sets.
 Each graph represents a different size hand scenario.

 ![](./resources/12.png)